 3. How Much Does a Dental Assistant Make in California?

-On average, a dental assistant makes $20.35 per hour in California.
-That works out to an average annual salary of $42,347.3
+According to Employment Development Department (EDD) data, on average, a dental assistant makes $20.35 per hour in California.
+That works out to an average annual salary of $42,347.

 4. What Is the Job Outlook for Dental Assistants?

-For the decade from 2016 to 2026, the number of job openings is expected to increase by 16.5 percent in California.3 That's a much faster rate than the national average for all occupations, which is seven percent.4
+For the decade from 2016 to 2026, the number of job openings is expected to increase by 16.5 percent in California, says the EDD.
+That's a much faster rate than both the national average for dental assistants and the national rate for all occupations overall.

 Several factors contribute to this predicted high demand for dental assistants, including: